-- A copy of a residential tenancy agreement which was signed by the landlord's agent and the tenant on February 18, 2011, indicating a monthly rent of \$850.00 due on the first day of the month for a tenancy commencing on February 19, 2011.
-The landlord's agent provided a written submission, dated July 3, 2015, to convey that the monthly rent amount was mistakenly listed as \$850.00, although the parties had agreed to a monthly rent of \$830.00; - A Monetary Order Worksheet showing the rent owing during the portion of this tenancy in question, on which the landlord establishes a monetary claim in the amount of \$885.00 for outstanding rent owing for June 2015; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated June 18, 2015, which the landlord states was served to the tenant on June 18, 2015, for \$885.00 in unpaid rent due on June 1, 2015, with a stated effective vacancy date of June 28, 2015; and - A copy of the Proof of Service of the Notice showing that the landlord's agent "IK" attests that the Notice was served on June 18, 2015, at 4:15 PM, by way of personal service via hand-delivery to a person other than the tenant.
-The person with whom the Notice was left was identified as an individual bearing the initials "AR".
+- A copy of a residential tenancy agreement which was signed by the landlord's agent and the tenant, indicating a monthly rent of \$400.00, due on the first day of each month; - A Direct Request Worksheet showing the rent owing during the portion of this tenancy in question; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated August 01, 2018; and - A copy of the Proof of Service of the Notice showing that the landlord's agent attests that the Notice was served on August 02, 2018, by way of personal service via hand-delivery to a person other than the tenant.
+The person with whom the Notice was left was identified as an individual bearing the initials "BP".